rhel-labs/learn-katacoda/ebpf-tracing/step5.md

 << OUTPUT ABRIDGED >>
 </pre>

-If we keep watching cachestat, we'll notice that the number of misses goes back down to zero after the `yum update` is done.
-This is because when the `yum update` is finished, our virtual machine is idle and there is very little running that needs access to memory.
+If you keep watching the **cachestat** terminal, you will notice that the number of misses goes back down to zero after the `yum update` completes.
+This is because when the `yum update` is finished, the virtual machine returns to a more idle state and there is very little running that needs access to memory.